 Even in modern times one sees vestiges of the symbolism of anointing, royal status, and the Holy Spirit brought together.
-For example, prior to the British ceremonies of coronation, in the holiest rite of that service, the monarch is "divested of ... robes," clothed in simple white linen, and "screened from the general view" in order to be "imbued with grace" through the Archbishop's anointing with holy oil "on hand, breast and forehead."358
+For example, prior to the British ceremonies of coronation, in the holiest rite of that service, the monarch is "divested of ... robes," clothed in simple white linen, and "screened from the general view" in order to be "imbued with grace" through the Archbishop's anointing with holy oil "on hand, breast and forehead."
+188

 Washing and Bestowal of Crown and Throne, Barque Shrine, Karnak, Egypt, ca. 320 BCE.
-359
+189

 Just as the separate yet interrelated rites of baptism and other washings with water became blurred in early Christianity, so also the distinctive ordinances of confirmation and anointing were confused.
-For example, the Armenian liturgy includes two anointings-"one with unperfumed oil before the baptism and the other, after it, with the myron or perfumed oil."
-360

-However, from modern revelation we know that just as baptism is the first ordinance of the Gospel, administered by the authority of the Aaronic Priesthood, with later ordinances of washing looking back retrospectively upon it, so confirmation for the gift of the Holy Ghost is the first ordinance administered by the Melchizedek Priesthood.
-In "interrelated," "additive" fashion, temple initiatory ordinances of washing and anointing echo and build upon the ordinance of baptism and confirmation, while also looking forward in anticipation to subsequent confirmatory anointings wherein we s the Christ.
+However, from modern revelation we know that confirmation for the gift of the Holy Ghost is the first ordinance administered by the Melchizedek Priesthood.
+In "interrelated," "additive" fashion, temple initiatory ordinances of washing and anointing echo and build upon the ordinances of baptism and confirmation, while also looking forward in anticipation to subsequent confirmatory anointings wherein we imitate the Christ.

-Ampulla 11, with inscription "Oil from the Tree of Life," 5th-6th century362
+Ampulla 11, with inscription "Oil from the Tree of Life," 5th-6th century 191

-Indeed, the title "Christ" is explained in Pseudo-Clement's Recognitions 1:45:2 as an anointing of oil: "Although indeed He was the Son of God, and the beginning of all things, He became man; Him first God anointed with oil which was taken from the wood of the Tree of Life: from that anointing therefore He is called Christ."363 Confirming that this was an ordinance not meant to be restricted to the Lord Himself, Tertullian describes how in his day all newly "baptized" Christians were anointed, stating that this is "a practice derived from the old discipline, wherein on entering the priesthood, men were wont to be anointed with oil from a horn, ever since Aaron was anointed by Moses.
-Whence Aaron is called 'Christ,' from the 'chrism,' which is the unction [or oil of anointing]."364 C. S. Lewis expressed the principle behind this practice succinctly: "Every Christian is to become a little Christ.
-The whole purpose of becoming a Christian is simply nothing else."365
+Indeed, the title "Christ" is explained in Pseudo-Clement's Recognitions 1:45:2 as an anointing of oil: "Him first God anointed ... : from that anointing therefore He is called Christ."192 Confirming that this was an ordinance not meant to be restricted to the Lord Himself, Tertullian describes "a practice derived from the old discipline, wherein on entering the priesthood, men were wont to be anointed with oil from a horn, ever since Aaron was anointed by Moses.
+Whence Aaron is called 'Christ,' from the 'chrism,' which is the unction [or oil of anointing]."193 C. S. Lewis expressed the principle behind this practice succinctly: "Every Christian is to become a little Christ.
+The whole purpose of becoming a Christian is simply nothing else."194